Chhayak74/QueryHub/README.md

 #### Setup
 1. Clone or download the code.
 2. `npm install` to install all dependencies
-3. To start the application run `node app.js` in your terminal under the Server direcotry.
+3. To start the application run `node app.js` in your terminal under the Server directory.